skyportal/skyportal/doc/advanced_usage.md

 to each source, but that `Annotation` can contain arbitrary data.

-In the case of the color-magnitude plot, the system only recongnizes annotations with a specific schema:
+In the case of the color-magnitude plot, the system only recognizes annotations with a specific schema:
 - One of the keys in the `Annotation` data must be named `Gaia`.
 - The value of that key must be a dictionary.
 - That dictionary must contain the following entries:
 - `Mag_G', 'Mag_Bp', 'Mag_Rp', 'Plx'.
-- All these names (including the catalog name) will be made customizable in a future release.
-Currently the HR diagram is drawn only for Gaia data.
+- All these names (including the catalog name) may be made customizable in a future release.
+Currently, the HR diagram is drawn only for Gaia data.
 - The names are searched ignoring case, and removing underscores.
   So, for example, the dictionary can contain `mag_g` or `MagG`, and would still be accepted as data for an HR diagram.